JellyRollJunior/chiikawa-post/README.md

     - upgrade your account to member then admin using secret codes
 - Four types of users: no account, Account, Member, Admin
 - A custom image selector when making post (took me a long time!)
-- Mega cute layout designed by ME.
-AND my love and effort!
+- Mega cute layout designed by ME and ALSO my love and effort!

 ### Account Permissions